-17 Does the law restrict the amount of PII that may be held or the length of time it may be held?
+Does the law restrict the amount of PII that may be held or the length of time it may be held?

 There is no restriction on the amount of personal data that may be held.
-Having said that, personal data can be preserved only for the time periods foreseen in the applicable regulations or time periods necessary for the purpose of the processing.
+Having said that, personal data can be preserved only for the periods foreseen in the applicable regulations or periods necessary for the processing.

-In addition, the amount of data and the length of time the data may be held for must be proportional to the purpose of the processing, and both the amount and length must be as small as possible.
+Also, the amount of data and the length of time the data may be held for must be proportional to the purpose of the processing, and both the amount and length must be as small as possible.